PyramidTechnologies/netPyramid-RS-232/README.md

 be changed on the fly via the Config property of your ApexValidator instance.

 ## Important
 If you are using an Apex 7000 or Spectra, please make sure that all of your dip switches are in the off position.
-The unit msust be in RS-232 mode to use this library.
+The unit must be in RS-232 mode to use this library.
 For more information about configuration, please see our [faq](http://pyramidacceptors.com/support/faq/).

 ## C# .NET Pyramid Device API